diesdasdigital/kirby-meta-knight/README.md

 # Meta Knight – SEO for Kirby

 Meta Knight is a SEO and Social Media Sharing Plugin for Kirby.
-Its goal: Make it easier for Panel users to work with Meta Information.
+Meta Knight makes it easier to work with meta information in Kirby's panel.

-Meta Knight provides blueprints, snippets and custom preview section:
+Meta Knight provides blueprints, snippets and custom preview sections.
+At the moment it covers:

 -   Basic Meta Information + Google Search Preview
 -   Open Graph + Facebook Sharing Preview
 -   Twitter Cards + Twitter Cards Preview
 -   Robots

+All of the above is neatly organized in a ready-made SEO tab that can be added to any blueprint.

 This plugin was originally developed at [diesdas.digital] by Jonathan Muth, Lorenz Seeger and Leslie Büttel.
 Meta Knight exists because we wanted to standardize the way we handle meta informaton across all our projects.